 ➠ It may be noted that a thermodynamics system has its boundaries and anything outside the boundaries is called surroundings.

-➠ A system is a finite quantity or a prescribed region of space. ➠ The actual or imaginary area enclosing the system is called boundary of the system.
+➠ A system is a finite quantity or a prescribed region of space.

-➠ The boundary may be fixed or it may move as and when a system containing a gas is compressed or expanded.
+The boundary may be fixed or it may move as and when a system containing a gas is compressed or expanded.

-➠ The boundary may be real or imaginary.
+The boundary may be real or imaginary.

-➠ It is not difficult to see a real boundary but an an example of imaginary boundary would be one drawn around a system consisting of the fresh mixture about to enter the cylinder of an I.C Engine together with the remnants of the last cylinder charge after the exhaust process.
+It is not difficult to see a real boundary but an an example of imaginary boundary would be one drawn around a system consisting of the fresh mixture about to enter the cylinder of an I.C Engine together with the remnants of the last cylinder charge after the exhaust process.

 Related Post: